The five-year-old stood on the doorstep of Park House, waiting.

 Princess Diana was an Enneagram Type 2 — The Helper

-Diana's Childhood: Where the Helper Was Born
+Diana's Childhood: Where It Started

-Diana's parents' 1969 divorce was brutal.
-Her father won custody - with help from Frances's own mother testifying against her daughter.
 Diana felt like a nuisance from birth.
-"I couldn't understand why I was perhaps a nuisance to have around," she later said.
+"I couldn't understand why I was perhaps a nuisance to have around," she said.
 Her parents had wanted a boy.
+She knew it.

 Then came Raine, her stepmother.
 The Spencer children called her "Acid Raine."
 Diana reportedly pushed her down the stairs once.
-That's not typical Helper behavior - unless you understand how Type 2s react under extreme stress.

 They called her "Shy Di."

-"I was always told by my family that I was the thick one," Diana once said.
+"I was always told by my family that I was the thick one," Diana said.
 "That I was stupid and my brother was the clever one."

 The Helper's Personality Patterns